Joel-Singh/typst-resume/main.typ

 )
 - Founded the Coding Club last year.
 - Hosting events from game jams to competitive programming competitions.
-- Coded competition software for use by the club, required ~30 hours with ongoing additions.
+- Coded competition software for use by the club, required \~30 hours of work with ongoing additions now.
 - Communicating with our art department for logos, flyers, and other advertising materials.

 #work(